elisoncrum/piipan/docs/openapi/generated/duplicate-participation-api/openapi.md

 > Example responses

-> A query returning a single match
+> A query for a single individual returning a single match

 ```json
 {